nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Displays a list of tasks allocated to the specified members.

 Format: `view NAME`
-- NAME refers to the projectName of the team member when it was first input during project creation.
+- `NAME` refers to the projectName of the team member when it was first input during project creation.

 Example: `view Niaaz` Displays a list of tasks allocated to Niaaz.

+#### Assign tasks to a team member `assign `
+Assigns a task to a team member.
+A task can be assigned to multiple members, and a member can have multiple tasks.

+Format: `assign INDEX NAME`
+- `INDEX` refers to the task index in the current displaying list of tasks.
+- `NAME` refers to the projectName of the team member.

+Example: `assign 1 Niaaz` Assigns the task currently with index 1 to Niaaz.

 --------------------------------------------------------------------------------------------------------------------